hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/step5-tekton-cli.md

 `source <(tkn completion bash)`{{execute}}

-With the `tnk` tool installed instead of running this,
+With the `tkn` tool installed instead of running this,

 `kubectl get pipelineresources`{{execute}}